On this day (July, 10th) in AD 138, Hadrian died following a heart failure at Baiae on the Bay of Naples.

 But it is Marguerite Yourcenar’s version that I find the most moving:

 “Little soul, gentle and drifting, guest and companion of my body, now you will dwell below in pallid places, stark and bare; there you will abandon your play of yore.
 But one moment still, let us gaze together on these familiar shores, on these objects which doubtless we shall not see again….Let us try, if we can, to enter into death with open eyes…”

 —Marguerite Yourcenar “Memoirs of Hadrian”, English translation from French by Grace Frick

 Hadrian was initially buried at Puteoli near Baiae, on an estate which had once belonged to Cicero.
-After the cremation and upon completion of the Tomb of Hadrian in Rome in 139 AD by his successor Antoninus Pius, Hadrian’s ashes were placed beside his wife, Vibia Sabina and adopted son Lucius Aelius.
+After the cremation and upon completion of the Tomb of Hadrian in Rome in AD 139 by his successor Antoninus Pius, Hadrian’s ashes were placed beside his wife, Vibia Sabina, and his adopted son Lucius Aelius.

-Hadrian died an unpopular man with the Senate and it was only with the intervention of Antonius, who was later given the title “Pius”, that Hadrian was deified in 139 AD.
+Hadrian died an unpopular man with the Senate and it was only with the intervention of Antonius, who was later given the title “Pius”, that Hadrian was deified in AD 139.
 A great temple in the Campus Martius was built to his memory in the early 140s.

 A noble and highly cultured figure who was strong and austere, Hadrian was a brilliant soldier but also an astute politician with a predilection for art, music, philosophy and literature.

 For almost 21 years Hadrian had ruled over one of the greatest empires the world had ever seen and the legacy of his reign is still with us today.